 Repeatability regulations have changed, and more than once, in recent years.
 The effect was chilling when some were calling for no repeatability of community college courses, but more recent changes acknowledge that some courses are normally repeated in the lower division at four year institutions.
 Regulations now allow students to enroll in these courses in a more normal pattern, though there is still a significant number of students who are caught between success in one class and being sufficiently prepared to continue on to another.
-We have largely weathered this challenge and our performing ensembles are doing well.

 Associate Degree for Transfer developments have changed the course patterns that those students limiting their transfer options to CSU programs may follow, and we have done significant work to bring our program in line with the new patterns.
 Four-year music major programs require students to include individual instruction as part of their lower and upper division programs.
-We have developed a solution that is in line with what is done at other similar colleges, and now offer Applied Music with individual instruction to a very limited, but growing, number of students that promises to counter some of the negative enrollment trends as we await full approval and implementation of the ADT in Music.
+We have developed a solution that is in line with what is done at other similar colleges, and are now working to reconcile unit limitations for the AD-T with our own units, a negotiation that we hope will conclude in time for implementation in Fall 2019.

-College decisions have had a negative effect on the music department and on other performing arts programs, endangering the viability of the music program, and lessening its role in providing a historically central and critical component of a healthy and whole academic experience for all students.
+College decisions have had a negative effect on the music department and on other performing arts programs, endangering the viability of the music program, and lessening its role in providing a historically central and critical component of a healthy and whole academic experience for all students